JeannotM/DynamicDifficulty/README.md

 # whether to hook into some other plugins or not.
 (List may be expanded in the future)
 plugin-support:
-  allow-papi: true
+  allow-papi: false # Check the Github or Spigot page for the commands
   allow-bstats: true # To Only Disable it on DynamicDifficulty (enabling bstats here when it's disabled won't work)
   use-prefix: true

 saving-data:
-  type: file # Supported: file, mysql
+  type: file # Supported: file, mysql, sqlite, mongodb
 #  port: "3306"
 #  host: "localhost"
 #  username: "root"